Asus Eee PC: Specifications

+Expansion: 2 × PCI Express Mini Card connectors: 1 occupied by the wireless network card; 1 empty, accessible on some models from opening on back of unit, which supports only Asus-approved SSD expansion units.
+The second PCIE connection is unavailable on many current-generation Eee PCs and some older models.

 In the UK, the Eee is also promoted as the RM Asus Minibook, which is targeted at students; however, the unit itself is no different.

 701 4G (non-Surf) late releases have Windows XP pre-installed without Microsoft Works and Windows Live Suite, excluding the disc, or either Xandros OS pre-installed.

 Configurations

 The 700 series units were shipped in three colors besides black and white.